qxf2/patient-health-record-dapp/README.md

 migrations/: Directory for scriptable deployment files test/: Directory for test files for testing your application and contracts truffle-config.js: Truffle configuration file

+Under the contracts folder, you will have your smart contracts.

 ## Deploy the smart contract to Sepolia or local network